9seconds/ah/README.md

 *"I want __do__ cker __i__ mages, it was __gre__ p __REPO__ SITORY
 and __sor__ ted with -__u__"* typing just a few letters.

+It also supports number argument.
+Let's say `ah s 10` will show latest 10 commands, `ah s 10 20` will show commands from 10 to 20.
+Also negative numbers are supported (but with underscore prefix, not hyphen), they are mostly work as Python slices. `ah s 10 _20` means literally "from 10 to the latest 20".
+Basically `ah s 10` equal to `ah s _10 _1`

 Show an output